Sistav/Evil-Bot/readme.md

 # Evil Bot

-A dark and mysterious Discord Chatbot Powered by Ollama that is tasked with spreading mischief.
+A dark and mysterious Discord chatbot tasked with spreading mischief powered by Ollama.

 ## Prerequisites